 2. The Bifurcation Debate

-However, the USGA and R&,A strongly believe in a unified game, where everyone plays under the same set of rules from the local muni to the U.S. Open.
+However, the USGA and R&A strongly believe in a unified game, where everyone plays under the same set of rules from the local muni to the U.S. Open.
 Their final decision was a single rule for all players, though with a staggered implementation timeline to give manufacturers and golfers time to adjust.

 The Timeline: When Does the Rollback Take Effect?

-- January 1, 2030: The standard will finally apply a few years later to all _recreational golf_.
-This is the date when the average golfer will be expected to have transitioned over to these new, updatedd balls.
+- January 1, 2030: The standard will finally apply a few years later to all recreational golf.
+This is the date when the average golfer will be expected to have transitioned over to these new, updated balls.

 That means all the golf balls you currently have and love are perfectly legal to use for recreational play until at least 2030.
-So don’t panic or start stockpiling, there’s plenty of time before this impacts the balls you can put in yur bag.
+So don’t panic or start stockpiling, there’s plenty of time before this impacts the balls you can put in your bag.

 How Will the Rollback *Actually* Affect Your Game?